Excavating the Flu

 The grave site for these influenza victims is marked with a turfed mound, edged with small boulders, plus their grave markers (six wooded crosses and one stone pillar).
-In order to ensure that the surface features corresponded to the actual excavation location, however, and had been dug deeply enough, the team carried out a geophysical survey of the site in October 1997.
-They used ground penetrating radar (GPR), with equipment provided by the Canadian company of Sensors and Software Inc., of Mississauga, Ontario.
+To ensure that the surface features corresponded to the actual excavation location, however, and had been dug deeply enough, the team carried out a geophysical survey of the site in October 1997.
+They used ground-penetrating radar (GPR), with equipment provided by the Canadian company Sensors and Software Inc., of Mississauga, Ontario.

-In preparation for the GPR survey, a one metre by one metre grid was laid out over the area of interest, extending some 10 to 15 metres outside the actual grave area.
-Over 70 GPR reflection survey line were run at 50 centimetres intervals, in both north-south and east-west directions.
+In preparation for the GPR survey, a one-metre-by-one-metre grid was laid out over the area of interest, extending some 10 to 15 metres outside the actual grave area.
+More than 70 GPR reflection survey lines were run at 50 centimetres intervals, in both north-south and east-west directions.
 A GPR trace was collected every 20 milimetres along all the lines, to ensure that localized responses from any disturbed ground would appear in the data.
-The re-search team analyzed the data in both profile and plan form, to show areas of disturbance and the edges of excavations.
+The research team analyzed the data in both profile and plan form, to show areas of disturbance and the edges of excavations.

 The results of this survey were encouraging: clearly there had been an excavation at the marked site and the ground had been disturbed to a depth of 2 to 2.5 metres, as expected.
 Thus, we concluded that the graves were indeed where they were indicated by the surface features and grave markers.
 At this stage, however, it was not possible to visualize the actual caskets.